 The Learner Fund was introduced in 2013, and since then has provided financial assistance to thousands of Early Years practitioners in upskilling to a Level 5/6 in Early Childhood Care and Education.
 This has assisted in further professionalising the sector.
 The Department of Children, Equality, Disability, Integration and Youth recognises that there are a number of practitioners who have upskilled to a Level 7/8/9 in Early Childhood Care and Education during the same period and have not received any financial support.

 Therefore, in recognition of this commitment to further professionalisation, DCEDIY plan to pay a Bursary (of approx. €750) to practitioners who have completed a major award in Early Childhood Care and Education at Level 7, Level 8, or Level 9 qualification on the National Framework of Qualifications since the inception of the Learner Fund.
 This qualification must be on the DCEDIY Early Years Recognised Qualifications list.

-The Learner Fund Bursary is expected to open again in 2022 and details should be available once this is confirmed.
+The Learner Fund Bursary is expected to open again in 2023 and details will be available once it is confirmed.